elifesciences/bioprotocol-service/README.md

 ## eLife updates of Bioprotocol data

-`bioprotocol-service` will monitor an AWS SQS queue for article publication notifications, download the article, convert it to a Bioprotocol-preferred structure and then HTTP POST the results to the Bioprotocol servers.
+`bioprotocol-service` will monitor an AWS SQS queue for article publication notifications, download the article, convert it to a Bioprotocol-preferred data structure and then HTTP POST the results to the Bioprotocol servers.
 This ensures Bioprotocol has the most recent set of published articles and relieves them of polling eLife infrastructure for new articles.

 Articles that fail to send to Bioprotocol can be re-sent with:

-    ./resend_elife_article_to_bp.sh {msid}
+    ./resend-elife-article-to-bp.sh {msid}

 ## Bioprotocol updates of article data